 The samples should generally be representative of multiple cornerstones of safety.
 These issues can be chosen from, but not limited to, information obtained from condition report reviews and reviews conducted as part of the baseline IPs.
 Inspectors may also select an issue that is tracked by a PI for which a threshold level change has yet to occur.
 Inspectors may select issues associated with cross-cutting areas as samples.

-Following the issuance of a assessment letter identifying a cross-cutting issue (CCI), the licensee’s progress in addressing the issue should be evaluated as an annual sample.
+Following the issuance of an assessment letter identifying a cross-cutting issue (CCI), the licensee’s progress in addressing the issue should be evaluated as an annual sample.
 Inspectors should also consider one of the annual samples to be a follow-up on emerging or existing cross-cutting themes to develop insights into the licensee’s progress in addressing the themes.
 The review should be scheduled at a time that will provide meaningful input to the assessment process.

 Defects and non-conforming materials, parts, or components may present a substantial safety hazard.
 Inspectors should consider using an annual follow-up sample to inspect defects or non-conforming conditions for compliance with 10 CFR 50, Appendix B and 10 CFR 21.
 Inspectors may refer to IP 36100, “10 CFR Part 21 Inspections at Nuclear Power Reactors” and IP 43004, “Inspection of Commercial-Grade Dedication Programs” for additional guidance.
 [C3]

 IP 71111.12, “Maintenance Effectiveness,” instructs inspectors to evaluate corrective actions associated with equipment subject to the Maintenance Rule (10 CFR 50.65).
 This IP also instructs inspectors to consider applicability of 10 CFR 50, Appendix B, Criterion XVI for equipment subject to the requirements of 10 CFR 50, Appendix B, especially when the corrective action-related requirements of 10 CFR 50.65(a)(1) may not be applicable.
-If inspectors identify potential program weaknesses during implementation of IP 71111.12 that require additional focus beyond the expectations of IP 71111.12, inspectors may select the issue as a sample for PI&R annual follow-up.
+If inspectors identify potential PI&R program weaknesses during implementation of IP 71111.12 that require additional focus beyond the expectations of IP 71111.12, inspectors may select the issue as a sample for PI&R annual follow-up.

 03.04 Biennial Team Inspection.